 Reference: WHO Guidelines for Drinking-water Quality

 Activated charcoal water filters are gaining more popularity as survival filters.
 Be it large scale or small scale, you can easily make it with the materials available around you.
-By now you have learnt how to make an activated charcoal water filter, the advantages of using activated charcoal in your survival filters and all the important stuff related to it.
+By now you have learned how to make an activated charcoal water filter, the advantages of using activated charcoal in your survival filters, and all the important stuff related to it.